Kenneth Hahn State Recreation Area: Trails

-Entrance fee
+Entrance

 Admission is charged for cars entering the park on weekends and holidays only (weekdays free).
 Transferable annual passes are available.

-Day rates are $7 per car or $5 for seniors over 65 or disabled with handicapped placard.

-There is no charge to visitors using transit or hikers and cyclists entering the park.
+While there may be a fee for entry by vehicle, there is no charge to visitors using transit or hikers and cyclists entering the park.
 The county operates a circuit bus that visits the park every half hour on weekends and holidays, and a map of nearby bus routes and bike paths is available.

-Kenneth Hahn SRA is one of the few California State Parks that does not accept the “annual day use pass.”
+Kenneth Hahn SRA is one of the few California State Parks that does not accept the "annual day use pass."

 Ecology

-The park is currently home to urban coyotes, California ground squirrel, elusive gray foxes, raccoons, striped skunk, desert cottontail rabbits, opossums, and California quail, among other animals.
+The park is home to urban coyotes, California ground squirrel, elusive gray foxes, raccoons, striped skunk, desert cottontail rabbits, opossums, and California quail, among other animals.

-“Hummingbirds, hawks, northern mockingbirds and blue scrub-jays flock to Kenneth Hahn State Recreation Area,” and the park is a nexus for the Black Birders movement.
+"Hummingbirds, hawks, northern mockingbirds and blue scrub-jays flock to Kenneth Hahn State Recreation Area," and the park is a nexus for the Black Birders movement.
 The Baldwin Hills area is the nesting grounds for 41 species of birds, and the Audubon Society offers monthly birdwatching walks.

 The park is immediately adjacent to the 1000 acre Inglewood Oil Field, which, when combined with the parkland, provides an unusually large habit range for Los Angeles urban wildlife.
 Kenneth Hahn and adjacent Baldwin Hills parks host four species of snakes: gopher snake, California kingsnake, ring-necked snake and red coachwhip.
-Warning signs to the contrary, rattlesnakes “don’t fare well in urban areas” and there are no rattlesnakes in the Baldwin Hills at this time.
+Warning signs to the contrary, rattlesnakes "don’t fare well in urban areas" and there are no rattlesnakes in the Baldwin Hills at this time.

 The park's native habitat is the Coastal sage scrub plant community, with oak woodlands in northern arroyos and bunch grass grasslands on the southwestern windy and exposed terrain.
 Native plants present in the park include California sagebrush, coyote brush and prickly pear.
 Invasive species in the park include black mustard, castor bean, milk thistle, agave, ice plant, nasturtium, and lantana.

-“The native plant community has been greatly altered by the hand of man, so much so that botanists describe Baldwin Hills flora as being in a condition called disclimax,” reported the L.A.
+"The native plant community has been greatly altered by the hand of man, so much so that botanists describe Baldwin Hills flora as being in a condition called disclimax," reported the L.A.
 Times in 1988.